day8/re-frame/docs/WIP/Flow.md

 ## Flow

+It is time to talk of the reactive flow through dominoes 3-4-5-6. through dominoes It is time to talk about de-duplicated signal graphs.

 This tutorial focuses mainly on how data flows between dominoes 3-4-5-6.
 We'll look at the underlying reactive mechanism.